-The DP, which will be offered at TIGS from 2017, requires a different pattern of study to that followed by students who will choose the HSC.
-The subjects that will be available at TIGS will depend on the number of DP candidates and their preferences.
+The DP requires a different pattern of study to that followed by students who will choose the HSC.
+The subjects that are available at TIGS will depend on the number of DP candidates and their preferences.

 The requirements of the awarding of the IB Diploma are as follows:

 1. Students are required to study one subject from each of six subject groupings ensuring breadth of knowledge and